 Just as a house needs a thorough spring-cleaning after a long, dormant winter, so do our marriages.
 As we sweep out the cobwebs in the neglected corners of our lives, we’ll discover a new sparkle and shine.
 Here are eight ways to freshen up your marriage:

 Most marriages begin with hidden agendas of his or her expectations.
 If a wife expects her husband to continue romancing her after the honeymoon and he fails, resentment may follow.
 A husband who secretly longs for a wife like his mother may set himself up for disappointment when his wife exhibits the opposite behavior.
 Be realistic with each other about meeting needs.
 Although God is the only one who can meet your total needs, a mutual exchange of longings and wishes will encourage give and take and help avoid unnecessary hurt.

 A stitch in honesty and forgiveness will save years of unraveling.
 Love is eager to settle differences.
 Godly love is neither blind nor faultfinding.
 True love sees weaknesses but rallies to cover them with strength, compassion and encouragement.

 This will require time for personal discipline with the Lord in prayer and Bible study.
 Meditate on His Word daily, and you will find your marriage adorned with new beauty.

-Continue this maintenance program daily, not just at once-a-year spring-cleaning time.
+Continue this maintenance program daily, not just at once-a-year spring cleaning time.
 Catch your mate doing something noteworthy, and give word gifts of praise.
-Exchange caring behavior lists with each other… the things you’d each like your spouse to do for you.
+Exchange caring behavior lists with each other, listing the things you’d each like your spouse to do for you.

 Search me, O God, and know my heart; test me and know my anxious thoughts.
-Point out anything in me that offends you, and lead me along the path of everlasting life” Psalm 139:23-24 NLT.
+Point out anything in me that offends you, and lead me along the path of everlasting life (Psalm 139:23-24 NLT).